 It’s necessary to control ventilation (either manually or automatically) so you get the right amount of cooling but not too much.
 For that reason, I recommend automated vents, either automated solar powered vent openers (which use wax cylinders to open and close without electricity) or exhaust fans.
 More on different ventilation strategies here.
 I recommend using more than one method so you have a back-up, and making sure vents are well sealed and insulated when not in use.

 How much ventilation do you need?
 This is another area that depends on your climate and greenhouse design.
-Asking a professional greenhouse designer good first step.
+We provide some rules of thumb in The Year-Round Solar Greenhouse.

 All MOTHER EARTH NEWS community bloggers have agreed to follow our Blogging Best Practices, and they are responsible for the accuracy of their posts.
 To learn more about the author of this post, click on the byline link at the top of the page.